leandreeberhard/Empirical-Data-Distribution-Approximator/README.md

 The goal of this project to sample points from a multi-dimensional empirical data source using only the samples, without any knowledge of the underlying distribution.
-This is similar to generative modeling, where new distinct samples resembling the given data are generated.
-Where this differs from sampling from the empirical distribution (as in bootstrap) is that the newly-generated data points are not identical to a point in the given sample.
-Currently, the algorithm is only feasible for low-dimensional data, but I am working on optimizing it for high-dimensional data.
+This is an instance generative modeling, where new distinct samples resembling the given data are generated.
+Usually, generative modeling is carried out with a neral network (Variational Autoenocders, GANs).
+In comparison to neural networks, where most of the computational power is spent on training, this algorithm does not require training, but computation is spent generating the samples.
+This algorithm also differs from sampling from the empirical distribution (as in bootstrap) in that the newly-generated data points are not directly drawn from the given sample.
+The algorithm is technically feasible for large dimensions, with the caveat that the number of data points used to generate the approximation must grow exponentially in the dimensionality.

 # Running the Code
 Running the code is easy and can be done in three lines of code.